easytarget/MQ-Pro-IO/GPIO-examples.md

 *Caveat:* notes here are biased towards Python usage, since that is what I will be using in my projects.

 ## General Purpose GPIO (digital read/write)
+**You do not need to use a custom Device Tree in order to use digital IO**
+* The 'default' device tree for the MQ pro has 26 free pins to use!

 Look at the great guide here: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/

 It does a better job of explaining this than I can do in a short guide.

-?? *todo*; My own example of Controlling using python + lgpio.

-### Status LED notes:
-The onboard (blue) status LED is attached to gpio `PD18`, and can be controlled via the sys tree:

-`$ sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on

-`$ sudo sh -c "echo 0 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn off

-You can make it flash as network traffic is seen with:

-`$ sudo sh -c "echo phy0rx > /sys/devices/platform/leds/leds/blue\:status/trigger"`

-Other control options are available, `$ sudo cat /sys/devices/platform/leds/leds/blue\:status/trigger` shows a list and the current selection.
-Most do not work or are not very useful; ymmv.
-- `PD18` can also be re-mapped to `pwm-2` in a modified device tree if you want to manually control the LED and vary it's brightness.
-- PD18 is also used as the LED_PWM pin on the DSI/LVDS output

 ## PWM
-**working**, There are eight PWM timers available and GPIO pins can be mapped to these.
+**working**, There are eight PWM timers available and GPIO pins can be mapped to these in a custom device tree
 - The available mappings are somewhat limited, see the diagram in the main README to determine which pins on the GPIO connector can be used.
 - The example below uses (legacy) `/sys/class` control, which in turn needs root access.
 PWM control from userland seems like a WIP for linux at present.
 - I have not (yet) investigated using this via `lgpio` in Python.